-7 Dos & Don'ts Of Moving In Together, Because It's Not Always Simple
+The 7 Dos And Don'ts Of Moving In Together

 When you're thinking about moving in with your boyfriend or girlfriend, it can seem like an exciting whirlwind of activity as you look at apartments and buy duvets.
 If you're anything like me, though, keeping track of all of the dos and don'ts of moving in together creates a lot of anxiety.
 If you've lived alone, your personal space is about to go out the window.
 If you've been living with your college roomie for six years, you're going to have to adjust to a new human being's routines, flaws, and idiosyncrasies.
 And I don't care if you already spend almost every night with your significant other — it is not the same as living together under the same roof.